 Guests with casts and braces will be restricted from riding rides where the cast or brace will not fit inside the ride unit or where it will present a hazard to the guest or others.
 Guests with full arm (elbow restricted) and full leg (knee restricted) casts or braces are restricted from most rides and water slides at Michigan's Adventure.
 We suggest you delay your visit until the cast is removed.
 Please refer to each ride admission policy for further information regarding casts and braces.

 Guests with any type of prosthesis should not ride unless they can ensure the device is properly secured and will remain in place during the ride.
-If there is any concern of the prosthesis becoming dislodged during the ride, guests should visit Guest Relations for assistance.
+If there is any concern of the prosthesis becoming dislodged during the ride, guests should visit Guest Services for assistance.